Study: USA still patent Superpower – But China is catching up fast

 Award: Nechemia Peres to receive 2020 Reinhard Mohn Prize

 The 2020 Reinhard Mohn Prize on "Fostering Innovation.
 Unlocking Potential" is being awarded to Nechemia ("Chemi") Peres, Chairman of the Peres Center for Peace and Innovation.
 In bestowing the prize, we are recognizing the entrepreneur for his outstanding efforts to promote innovation that serves both business and society.
-The award ceremony will take place on September 3 in Gütersloh Theater.
+Due to the corona pandemic, the award ceremony will take place in 2021.

 Study: Silicon Wadi meets the hinterland – how Germany’s Mittelstand and Israeli startups can benefit from working together